evancz/elm-effects/README.md

 rotateStep = 90
+duration = second
 ```

 So our core model is the `angle` that the square is currently at and then some `animationState` to track what is going on with any ongoing animation.
 If there is no animation it is `Nothing`, but if something is happening it holds:

   * `prevClockTime` &mdash; The most recent clock time which we will use for calculating time diffs.
 It will help us know exactly how many milliseconds have passed since last frame.
-  * `count` &mdash; A number between 0 and 1000 that tells us how far we are in the animation.
+  * `elapsedTime` &mdash; Elapsed time between 0 and 1 second that tells us how far we are in the animation.

 The `rotateStep` constant is just declaring how far it turns on each click.
 You can mess with that and everything should keep working.